Gas chromatography-olfactometry

 Gas chromatography-olfactometry (GC-O) is a technique that integrates the separation of volatile compounds using a gas chromatograph with the detection of odour using an olfactometer (human assessor).
 It was first invented and applied in 1964 by Fuller and co-workers.
-While GC separates and quantifies volatile compounds from an extract, human olfaction detects the odour activity of each eluting compound.
+While GC separates volatile compounds from an extract, human olfaction detects the odour activity of each eluting compound.
 In this olfactometric detection, a human assessor may qualitatively determine whether a compound has odour activity or describe the odour perceived, or quantitatively evaluate the intensity of the odour or the duration of the odour activity.
 The olfactometric detection of compounds allows the assessment of the relationship between a quantified substance and the human perception of its odour, without instrumental detection limits present in other kinds of detectors.
+Compound identification still requires use of other detectors, such as mass spectrometry, with analytical standards.

 Olfactory perception

 The properties of a compound relating to human olfactory perception includes its odour quality, threshold and intensity as a function of its concentration.

 The odour quality of a (odour-active) compound is assessed using odour descriptors in sensory descriptive analyses.
-It shows the sensory - chemical relationship in volatile compounds.
+It shows the sensory–chemical relationship in volatile compounds.
 The odour quality of a compound may change with its concentration.